Underwatered Cactus: How To Identify, Treat and Prevent It

 This will help improve the drainage of your cactus roots, which also helps prevent root rot from forming when you overwater them.

-Use a Container With at Least One Bottom Drainage Hole
+4. Use a Pot With at Least One Bottom Drainage Hole

-Make sure there is at least one drainage hole on the base of their container so excess water can seep out easily without getting trapped inside, where it could cause root rot instead.
+This ensures that any excess water can seep out easily without getting trapped inside, where it could potentially cause root rot.

 Watering frequency will depend entirely on how much sunlight your cactus gets daily.